Students are encouraged to take advantage of co-curricular opportunities that exist on-campus.

 WBSU 89.1 The Point is a non-commercial, student volunteer station operating year-round with 7,300 watts serving seven counties in Western New York.
-The station may also be heard world-wide on the Web.
-Supervised by award winning broadcasting professional, Warren Kozireski, the station mission is to provide a "working classroom" using professional radio operations as its model.
+The station may also be heard online.
+Supervised by a broadcast professional and the station mission is to provide a "working classroom" using professional radio operations as its model.
 Programming a mix of alternative, Top 40 and rock daily, The Point is affiliated with Associated Press providing national news, sports and weather which is supplemented with local material.
 The station is affiliated with the National Association of Broadcasters (NAB), New York State Broadcasters Association (NYSBA), College Broadcasters, Inc. (CBI) and the Society of Professional Journalists (SPJ).
-It is professionally structured with student directors running departments such as: programming, news, production, underwriting, public relations, sports, engineering, and the Website.
-WBSU 89.1 The Point carries live sports broadcasts including Golden Eagles football, hockey, women's and men's basketball; high school hockey and spring sports.
+It is professionally structured with student directors running departments such as: Programming, News, Production, Marketing, Public Relations, Sports, Engineering, and Website.
+WBSU 89.1 The Point has carried live sports broadcasts including Golden Eagles football, hockey, women's and men's basketball; high school football and hockey as well as spring sports.

-The station facilities feature state-of-the-art software and equipment including RCS/Zetta audio playback system, Adobe Audition digital editing, Selector music scheduling software, 360 Systems and a digital FM studio opened in 2008 featuring a Wheatstone Evolution series console.
+The station’s 15 room complex features state-of-the-art software and equipment including RCS/Zetta audio playback system, Adobe Audition digital editing, Selector music scheduling software, 360 Systems and a four renovated digital studios opened since 2008 featuring Wheatstone Evolution series consoles.

-The Stylus is the weekly award-winning student newspaper, distributed free at many campus locations and in the village.
-The Stylus is also available online and thousands of our views come from people outside of the Brockport area, which are more than likely our alumni.
-It is staffed, operated and edited entirely by students.
-In 2009, the newspaper received a First Place in Best of Show for four-year college weekly tabloids at the Associate Collegiate Press National College Newspaper Convention and a Fourth Place in the Best of Show category for four-year college weekly tabloids at the Associate Collegiate Press/College Media Advisors National College Media Convention.
+The Stylus Stylus is the weekly award-winning student newspaper, distributed free at most campus locations and throughout the village.
+The Stylus is also available online — with both social media and website (brockportstylus.org).
+It is staffed, operated and edited entirely by Brockport students.
+In 2009, the newspaper received a First Place in Best of Show for four-year college weekly tabloids at the Associate Colligate Press National College Newspaper Convention and Fourth Place in Best of Show category for four-year college weekly tabloids at the Associate College Press/College Media Advisors National College Media Convention.
 In 2019, The Stylus received Ninth Place in Best of Show for four-year Newspaper Weekly and Carson Werner received Sixth Place for BoM Individual Award for Single Page Design at the Associate Colligate Press National College Newspaper Convention.

-Students interested in television production may join Talon TV, a Club which produces weekly programming seen on the youtube channel, the on-campus television Channel 19, and on Time Warner Cable Channel 4.
+Students interested in television production may join Talon TV, a Club which produces weekly programming seen on the Youtube channel, the on-campus television Channel 19, and on Time Warner Cable Channel 4.
 Student-written, student-produced, and student-directed regular programs include News 4 Brockport, a sports show, and the weekly entertainment show, What's Up What's Down.
-Learn more about Talon TV

 The Department’s PR Club invites students from all majors to join.
 This is an opportunity for hands-on experience planning and executing public relations activities for the department and campus.
 Previous events overseen by the club include campus visits from alumni working in the public relations industry as well as a basketball game between former members of the Buffalo Sabres and the Brockport faculty.
 The Club also engages in fundraising activities for charitable organizations.